 A flavorful traditional veggies delight is Caponata, a sweet-and-sour eggplant dish with capers, olives, celery, and tomatoes, served hot or cool as a side or appetizer.

 No Sicilian meal would be complete without a wonderful dessert.
-Sicily’s most famous dolce are cannoli.
-A connolo – which is the singular – is a crisp pastry tube, mostly filled with lightly sweet ricotta cheese.
-However, there are also other fillings like vanilla or pistachio cream which tend to be much sweeter and therefore even more filling.
+Sicily’s most famous dolce is cannoli.
+A cannolo – which is the singular – is a crisp pastry tube, mostly filled with lightly sweet ricotta cheese.
+However, there are also other fillings like vanilla or pistachio cream, which tend to be much sweeter and therefore even more filling.

 Traditional markets like the Mercato di Ballarò or Mercato del Capo are perfect for sampling a wide variety of street foods.

-If you wish to sit down for a more extensive meal at a great price, look for traditional Trattorias.
-My favorite is Trattoria Trapani just a stone’s throw from the central station.
+Last but not least, another one of my favorites is Trattoria Trapani, just a stone’s throw from the central station.
 Also, a historic spot for classic Palermitan dishes is the Antica Focacceria San Francesco.

 Arancino Or Arancina?